Register a power of attorney

 You’ll need:

-Bring your completed form and documents to branch.
-Or we can help you complete the registration form when you visit us.
+If registering in branch, bring your completed form and documents.
+Or branch staff can help you complete the registration form when you visit us.

 If you choose to register by post, send your completed registration form and copies of all documents to: